cchudzicki-ocw-testing/8.513-fall-2021/content/pages/assignments.md

 8. Conformal field theories
 9. Haldane phase (or AKLT state) of spin-1 chain
 10. Topological superconductors and Majorana zero modes.
-11. Quantum critical point and critical exponents.
+11. Quantum critical point and critical exponents
-12. Or any other topic in condensed matter physics.
+12. Or any other topic in condensed matter physics